doublec/ats-task/README.markdown

 * Make set_global_scheduler set it for the current CPU thread, allowing a scheduler to run per CPU.
+* Add intertask communication via channels.
 * Integrate with my ATS libevent wrapper to allow writing libevent based applications in a non-callback style.
 This was my original motivation for writing this library.
-* Add intertask communication via channels.
+This is now partially supported.
+See the 'test2' example in the TEST directory which demonstrates downloading URL's using libevent without using callbacks in the main code (See the 'do_main' function).

 Contact
 -------